isla-nicole-may/Heidi/README.md

 - [ ] Need to test functionality against AWS event types.

+- [ ] Need to create a demo project with mocked AWS requests.

 ## What is Heidi
 Heidi is an opinionated, high level abstraction of middy that provides declarative, reusable route handling configuration.